ibrahimm7004/ai-interviewer-generic/README.md

 [Click here to access the AI Interviewer](http://ai-interviewer-general.sorsx.com/)

-_(Note: Since this app is deployed using Heroku Eco Dynos, it may go into sleep mode when unused.
-The first question might give an error while fetching.
-Simply refresh the screen once, and it should function fine afterward.)_
+_(Note: Since this app is deployed using Heroku Eco Dynos, it may go into sleep mode when unused. **The first question might give an error while fetching.
+Simply refresh the screen once**, and it should function fine afterwards.)_

 ---